-- Claudia Schmuckli (Fine Arts Museum of San Francisco)- moderator
+- Claudia Schmuckli (Contemporary Curator, Fine Arts Museums of San Francisco) - moderator

 Hung Liu’s Migrant Mother- Mealtime (2016) with Guerrilla Girls image taken by Manuel Braun (Paris).

-The Top 20th Century Influential Woman Artists of the American West
+Influential Women Artists of the American West in the 20th Century

 This list of remarkable 20th Century woman artists was compiled in honor of this event.
 It contains the names of the leading female artists of the age who lived, worked, and spent their careers in the American West, and demonstrates the rich legacy that contemporary women artists working in the West today can stand upon.